Vault Server Installation

 Using Windows Authentication:

-This describes using the NT Authority\Network Service account, but applies to any of the IIS Process model choices.
+This describes using the IIS APPPOOL\VaultAppPool account, but applies to any of the IIS Process model selections.

-If you select Windows Authentication during the SQL Server Setup portion of the installation, the installer will use your credentials to log into SQL Server.
-The installer will create the sgvault, sgdragnet, sgnotify, sgvaultindex and sgmaster databases, the SQL Server login for the NT Authority\Network Service account, and create a role for the user NT Authority\Network Service within the new databases.
+If you select Windows Authentication during the SQL Server Setup portion of the installation, the installer will use your Windows credentials to log into SQL Server.
+The installer will create or update the sgvault, sgdragnet, sgnotify, sgvaultindex and sgmaster databases.

 Using SQL Server Authentication:

-If you choose to use SQL Server Authentication in the SQL Server Setup portion of the installation, then you will enter the name and password of the SA user (or equivalent account) and the installer will log into SQL Server with those credentials.
+If you choose to use SQL Server Authentication in the SQL Server Setup screen of the installation, enter the name and password of the SA user (or equivalent account) and the installer will log into SQL Server with those credentials.

-Note that you are not creating a SQL account in this screen.
+Note: you are not creating a SQL account in this screen.
 You are providing a username with SQL Server administrative privileges (the SA account, for example) so that the Vault installer can make the necessary changes to the database.
-The Server installation will create (or update) the sgvault, sgmaster, sgnotify, sgvaultindex and sgdragnet databases.
+The Vault Server installation will use the SA credentials to create (or update) the sgvault, sgmaster, sgnotify, sgvaultindex and sgdragnet databases.

 The easiest way to install the Vault Pro Server when SQL Server is located on a different machine is to use SQL Server authentication.